erossini/BlazorMarkdownEditor/README.md

 }
 ```

+The main different between `value` and `ValueHTMLChanged` is that `Value` return the text written in the editor as a string whereas `ValueHTMLChanged` returns the rendered HTML code for the text.
+The `ValueHTMLChanged` includes the code for displaying mermaid graphs in a `SVG` tag.

 The result is a nice Markdown Editor like in the following screenshot.
 This is a screenshot from the demo in this repository.

 ![markdown-editor-example](https://user-images.githubusercontent.com/9497415/148641050-653f6101-7099-4d76-9a59-45a44e32a275.gif)